UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ## Alphabetical:

-Use alphabetical order when original order or chronological order are not immediately apparent, or used consistently across the collection.
+Use alphabetical order when original order or chronological order are not immediately apparent or used consistently across the collection.
 If you are dealing primarily with performer-based recordings, alphabetize by performer’s last name.
 If you are dealing with event or program-based recordings, alphabetize by program or event titles, when apparent (ex1.
 Newport Folk Festival, Odetta ; ex2.
 Newport Folk Festival, Pete Seeger).

 **Examples:**